-This Circular is furnished in connection with the solicitation by and on behalf of the management of Killam ("Management") of proxies to be used at the annual Meeting of the holders of the units (the "Units" or "Trust Units") and the special voting units (the "Special Voting Units")(1) of Killam to be held on May 8, 2024, at the time and place and for the purposes set forth in the Notice of Meeting accompanying this Circular and at any adjournment(s) or postponement(s) thereof.
+This Circular is furnished in connection with the solicitation by and on behalf of the management of Killam ("Management") of proxies to be used at the annual Meeting of the holders ("unitholders") of the trust units ("Trust Units") and the special voting units ("Special Voting Units", and together with Trust Units, "Units")(1) of Killam to be held on May 8, 2025, at the time and place and for the purposes set forth in the Notice of Meeting accompanying this Circular and at any adjournment(s) or postponement(s) thereof.
 It is expected that the solicitation will be primarily by mail.
 The costs of the solicitation will be borne by Killam.

 (1) Special Voting Units are associated with Class B limited partnership units ("Exchangeable Units") of Killam Apartment Limited Partnership, which is controlled by the Trust.
-The Exchangeable Units are intended to be economically equivalent to and exchangeable for Trust Units on a one-for-one basis and are accompanied by Special Voting Units of the Trust that provide their holders with equivalent voting rights to holders of Trust Units.
+The Exchangeable Units are intended to be economically equivalent to and exchangeable for Trust Units on a one-for-one basis and are accompanied by Special Voting Units that provide holders with equivalent voting rights to holders of Trust Units.